 To add new smart containers containing different shape data, simply follow steps #1-#4 again and select a different field for “shape data.”
 You can also add an empty smart container by clicking the icon.

-To add additional fields to shapes within smart containers, click the icon on the data panel on the left of your canvas and enable any fields you want to display.
+To add additional fields to shapes within smart containers, select the “Selection Tools” option on the right of your canvas, and under “Layout”>“Manage Fields” enable any fields you want to display.

 At the end of the day, what you can do with Smart Containers really depends on the information you store in spreadsheets.
 While the inherent flexibility of Smart Containers makes it possible for you to customize how to use them, it also makes it more difficult to grasp the full potential of the feature.
 When the sky's the limit, where do you begin?